 - This analysis shows that support through the MSI Fund enabled facilities to deliver outstanding and world-class science and that the CFI met the fund's objectives, an observation that is confirmed by the day-to-day interaction of CFI staff with the facilities.
-With the development and delivery of the MSI Fund, the CFI has created a model of successful support and oversight for national research facilities. - Challenges identified through this analysis will inform the planning of the midterm review for the facilities funded in the current funding cycle and will allow the CFI to refine its oversight approach, as well as its reporting framework. - A "tailored-to-facility" approach ensured that funding decisions and committee recommendations were embraced by facilities.
-In the best interests of all stakeholders, the same approach will be applied to facilities funded in the current (i.e. 2017-22) and future funding cycles of the MSI Fund. - The CFI's oversight approach promotes a culture of continuous improvement, factoring in the particular situation and challenges of each facility, and helping facilities think more strategically for the long term.
+With the development and delivery of the MSI Fund, the CFI has created a model of successful support and oversight for national research facilities. - A "tailored-to-facility" approach ensured that funding decisions and committee recommendations were embraced by facilities.
+In the best interests of all stakeholders, the same approach will be applied to facilities funded in current (i.e. the 2017-22 cycle) and future funding cycles of the MSI Fund. - Challenges identified through this analysis will inform the planning of the mid-term review1 for the facilities funded in the current funding cycle and will allow the CFI to refine its oversight approach, as well as its reporting framework. - The CFI's oversight approach promotes a culture of continuous improvement, factoring in the particular situation and challenges of each facility, and helping facilities think more strategically for the long term.

-Each facility awarded funding in the 2017 MSI Fund competition will undergo a review by experts near the midpoint of the award cycle, which will determine the CFI contribution to the O&M costs for the remaining period.
+1 Each facility awarded funding in the 2017-22 MSI Fund competition will undergo a review by experts near the midpoint of the award cycle which will determine the CFI contribution to the O&M costs for the remaining period.